$L(p,q)$-Labeling of Graphs with Interval Representations: Permutation (Interval Containment) Graphs

-We remark that the above claim implies that all the vertices at distance $2$ from $v_1$ are adjacent to $v_{i_n}$, which means that the number of second neighbors of $v_1$ is at most $d_G(v_{i_n})-1\leq \Delta-1$ (see Figure~\ref{fig:perm}).
+We remark that the above claim implies that all the vertices at distance $2$ from $v_1$ are adjacent to $v_{i_s}$, which means that the number of second neighbors of $v_1$ is at most $d_G(v_{i_s})-1\leq \Delta-1$ (see Figure~\ref{fig:perm}).

 We now compute the number of forbidden labels for $v_1$.
-For each neighbors of $v_1$, there are $2(p-1)+1=2p-1$ labels that are forbidden for $v_1$, and for every vertex at distance $2$ from $v_1$, there are $2(q-1)+1=2q-1$ labels that are forbidden for $v_1$.
+For each neighbor of $v_1$, there are $2(p-1)+1=2p-1$ labels that are forbidden for $v_1$, and for each second neighbor of $v_1$, there are $2(q-1)+1=2q-1$ labels that are forbidden for $v_1$.
 So, in total, we have at most

 labels which are forbidden for $v_1$.
 This completes the proof. \end{proof}